Feedback & complaints

 - Anti-Harassment and Respect Policy and Procedure

 We pride ourselves on a culture of mutual respect and dignity for all persons and do not tolerate harassment or bully, Gatehouse Chambers is committed to providing a working environment free from harassment in which all individuals, clients and the public are treated with dignity and respect.
 However, if you feel that you have been the subject of or have witnessed harassment or bullying by a barrister, pupil or member of staff at our chambers then we would prefer to know straight away, so that we can try to do something to rectify the matter immediately, if that is possible.
 If we are not able to resolve matters, we understand that you may feel that you would prefer to make a formal Harassment Complaint.
 We take feedback, complaints and the investigation of them seriously.
 We recognise that it is important that all Harassment Complaints are dealt with promptly, sensitively and in a manner which addresses the issues raised in accordance with our procedures and professional obligations.
-Our policy and procedure can be found here.
+View our policy and procedure.

 - Formal complaints made in writing